 Minecraft is a sandbox game based around exploration, and it doesn’t seem to have an end, especially with a variety of terrains and biomes to explore.
 To help you through this overwhelming experience, we have compiled this guide to Minecraft Biomes.
 You will learn about what to expect from a particular biome and what to avoid as well.
-We have divided the list of biomes into certain sub-categories to ensure they are easy to comprehend for beginners.
+We have divided the list of biomes into sub-categories to ensure they are easy to comprehend for beginners.
 Thankfully, the types of biomes, more or less, remain the same in Minecraft Bedrock and Java editions.
-However, you can expand them further by installing Forge to use Minecraft Mods.
+But, you can expand them further by installing Forge to use some of the best Minecraft mods.
 But let’s not get ahead of ourselves and carefully jump into the ultimate guide to Minecraft Biomes.

 There’s a lot that goes into identifying a biome other than its name.
-As you read through this guide, you will learn how to identify and make the most of each biome, divided into the overworld, underwater, Nether, End Dimension, and the upcoming Cave biomes.
+As you read through this guide, you will learn how to identify and make the most of each biome, divided into the overworld, underwater, Nether, End Dimension, Cave & Cliffs update, and the upcoming 1.19 The Wild biomes.
 This knowledge will come in handy to find some mobs and even a few rare blocks.
-Further, knowing about biomes will help you get the materials you need for survival in disastrous situations.
+Furthermore, knowing about biomes will help you get the materials you need for survival in disastrous situations.
 So let’s take it one step at a time and first understand what makes an area a Biome.

 What is a Biome in Minecraft?